Site icon She Goes The Distance

 Parisian style is timeless, so why not indulge in the vintage looks of Parisians’ pasts?

 Thrift shopping in Paris is so much fun.
-Not only do you get to find the cutest boutique-style stores, but you get to experience the authenticity of French culture through their fashion.
+Not only do you discover one-of-a-kind boutiques, but you get to experience the authenticity of French culture through their fashion.

 Now, that’s not to say thrift shopping in Paris is always budget-friendly.
 Luxe items are often still a bit pricey (which is sadly expected for Parisian vintage.)

-Here are some thrift stores to visit in Paris:
+Here are some amazing thrift stores to visit in Paris:

 Sip The Best Hot Chocolate at Angelina